-This cover protects you from damage to the building that occurs as a non-malicious and unintentional act by your tenant, their family or their guests.
-Flooding a bath, putting a nail through a pipe or drilling a screw through a wall are just some examples where accidental damage policy would be applicable and could help you carry out necessary repairs in your property.
+This cover protects you from damage to the building as a result of a non-malicious and unintentional act by your tenant, their family or their guests.
+Flooding a bath, putting a nail through a pipe or drilling a screw through a wall are just some examples where accidental damage cover would apply. and help pay for the necessary repairs in your property.
 Accidental damage, as any other insurance, does not cover wear and tear.

-Malicious acts cover, similar to accidental damage, is featured on Towergate’s standard property insurance and is available online.
+Malicious damage cover, similar to accidental damage, is a feature of Towergate’s standard property insurance and is available online or by phone.
 Commonly, malicious damage when caused by members of the public, is covered by the majority of landlord policies available.
-However, many landlords ask us for malicious damage cover for damage caused by their tenants.
-If this is important to you, we recommend you call us for a tailored quotation.

 Most landlord insurers will cover you for theft damage to the structure of the buildings caused as a result of theft or attempted theft involving visible signs of forcible entry or exit, to or from the property.
-Cover can also include loss or damage to your property's communal areas (other than IT equipment).
-When selecting your policy, exercise care in assessing the value of contents in communal areas on a replacement as new basis.
+Cover can also include loss or damage to your property's communal areas.
+When selecting your policy, take care when assessing the value of contents in communal areas on a replacement as new basis.
 Some policies have automatic cover up specified amount but with others this cover may be optional.

-Towergate has access to DSS insurance that can offer theft of contents by tenants as an extension.
-As we mentioned above, for standard theft cover to apply, there must be signs of forcible or violent entry or exit at the property.
-In the event of your tenant stealing from the property, these signs may not be present as they would have had keys therefore extra cover can be applied.
+Towergate has access to insurance that can offer theft of contents by tenants as an extension.
+For standard theft cover to apply, there must be signs of forcible or violent entry or exit at the property.
+In the event of your tenant stealing from the property, these signs may not be present as they would have had keys, therefore extra cover can be applied.
 If this is important to you, call us for more information.

-Landlord insurance can be different if you let your property to DSS tenants.
+Landlord insurance can be different if you let your property to DSS/DWP tenants.
 It’s important to inform your insurance provider of the type of tenants you will be renting to.
-Regardless of whether they are students, DSS or professionals it's important to provide all the information in order to get the best value out of your policy.
+Regardless of whether they are students, DSS/DWP or professionals it's important to provide all the information in order to get the best value out of your policy.

 Yes, irrespective of the type of tenants you have, you'll want to protect yourself in the event of insured property damage which renders the building uninhabitable.
 As landlords rent properties primarily to earn rental income, you could find yourself out of pocket for a long period of time, possibly until the property is fully repaired.

-The answer is simple and straightforward – no. The reason is that you can’t insure something that’s not yours.
+No. The reason is that you can’t insure something that’s not yours.
 You wouldn’t try to put on cover something that belongs to your neighbour or friend and the same principle goes for your tenants.
-You need to have insurable interest in the item you like to protect against loss or damage.
+You need to have insurable interest in the item you want to protect against loss or damage.